 In the context of continuous services, regular billing cycles or invoicing periods play a pivotal role in determining the time of supply.
 Services billed on a regular cycle, such as monthly subscriptions or quarterly maintenance contracts, have their time of supply at the end of each billing period.
 This systematic approach helps businesses in streamlining their GST compliance by clearly defining when the tax liability for each period arises.

 Contractual terms that govern service delivery timelines are critical in determining the time of supply for GST.
 These terms outline the frequency and schedule of service delivery and billing, which directly influence the point at which GST liabilities need to be accounted for.
-Hence, businesses must ensure that their contracts are meticulously drafted to reflect these aspects, enabling accurate and timely GST compliance.
+Therefore, businesses must meticulously draft their contracts to reflect these aspects, ensuring accurate and timely GST compliance.

 In contracts encompassing multiple services or phases, the completion of all agreed-upon services is a key factor in determining the final time of supply.
 This completion point is crucial because it signifies the fulfillment of the entire contract, thereby marking the final phase of GST liability.
 For businesses, this means that upon completion of the last service, all remaining tax obligations under the contract must be settled.